Contact Us

 • REDUCE campus construction waste that would otherwise end up at the landfill.

-The ReUse Program even has an area dedicated to high-value, vintage, new stock and other interesting materials that aren’t available on its sales floor.
+The ReUse Program even has an area dedicated to high-value, vintage, new stock and other interesting secondhand materials that aren’t available on its sales floor.

 Questions about the ReUse Center?
 Check out the self-help guide or connect via Facebook or email.